 In relation to “foreign-to-foreign” mergers, do the jurisdictional thresholds vary?

-The Competition Act does not distinguish between national and foreign-to-foreign mergers (with connection to the Portuguese territory, e.g. with direct or indirect sales to the Portuguese territory), nor does the decisional practice of the PCA.
+Neither the Competition Act nor decisional practice of the PCA distinguishes between national and foreign-to-foreign mergers (with connection to the Portuguese territory, e.g. with direct or indirect sales to the Portuguese territory).
 Therefore, foreign-to-foreign mergers that are covered by the Competition Act are subject to the same obligations and consequences (e.g. fines may apply and the relevant agreements may be declared null and void).

 For voluntary filing regimes (only), are there any factors not related to competition that might influence the decision as to whether or not notify?